5 steps to performance change management planning

 What does the plan entail?

 There is no set way of putting together a plan.
-However, after much research and collaboration with experts on the matter, we’ve built a five-step template to help guide you through the performance change management process.
+However, after much research and collaboration with experts, we’ve built a five-step template to help guide you through the performance change management process.
 Let’s discuss the five actionable elements that make up this plan:

 1. Leadership alignment

 Kick off the plan by arranging a preliminary meeting to define the performance strategy.
-The initial discussions should focus on creating alignment in regards to the purpose of the change.
+The initial discussions should focus on creating alignment regarding the purpose of the change.
 Establish why the change is essential and how it will bring the company closer to achieving its goals.

 Once the reason for driving the change is clear, it’s time to select a group to lead the project.
-At this stage, not only should you handpick individuals who will wholeheartedly champion this cause, but also identify executives who could possibly be in disagreement.
+At this stage, you should handpick individuals who will wholeheartedly champion this cause and identify executives who could be in disagreement.
 Your plan should include a strategy to convince or reason with naysayers, as all company leaders should be on the same page before proceeding to the implementation stage.

 2. Change impact management